 - ADUs Are an American Tradition

-- Des Moines is in the AARP Network of Age-Friendly States and Communities
+- Both cities are in the AARP Network of Age-Friendly States and Communities

-- Find more articles about Age-Friendly Des Moines
+- Learn more about Age-Friendly Des Moines and Age-Friendly Pittsburgh

 - Visit Age-Friendly Greater Des Moines

 Stay Informed — For Free!

 The weekly, award-winning AARP Livable Communities e-Newsletter provides local leaders with information and inspiration for making their town, city or neighborhood more livable for older adults and people of all ages.
 Subscribe today!